 - Staff had received mandatory training that included fire procedures, infection prevention and control, basic life support, information governance awareness and safeguarding.
-However, two clinical staff were not up to date with the appropriate level safeguarding training; this has since been resolved.
+However, not all clinical staff were up to date with the appropriate level safeguarding training; this has since been resolved.
 The practice had an induction programme for newly appointed staff which also covered those topics.
 Staff were also supported to attend role specific training and updates, for example the management of long term conditions. - Individual training and development needs had been identified through the use of appraisals, meetings and reviews of practice development needs.
-Staff had access to in-house and external training and e-learning.
-All staff had received an appraisal in the previous 12 months.
+Staff had access to e-learning, in-house and external training.
+All staff had received an appraisal in the previous 12 months. - Staff told us they were supported by the practice to undertake any training and development.
+The GPs were given protected time each week for professional development purposes. - All GPs were up to date with their revalidation and appraisals.